 If your business is running in the cloud or you’re considering a cloud migration, there’s little doubt that security is on your mind.
-Microsoft 365 has tonnes of features to help keep your data safe in the cloud.
+Microsoft 365 has tons of features to help keep your data safe in the cloud.
 So many, in fact, that it can be difficult to know where to start.

 When we work with our clients at Regroove, we have eight standard Microsoft 365 security recommendations that help them get started on the right foot.
 These recommendations often form the foundation of our client’s security and compliance plan; we work to develop additional policies that supplement that plan depending on the client’s industry, data type, and access requirements.

 In this blog, we’ll outline our Microsoft 365 security recommendations to help you build your own security and compliance plan in the cloud!

 One of the first steps we take with clients who are new to the cloud is to turn on audit logging in the security center.
 Not only does audit logging allow you to track and manage end user and administrator actions throughout Microsoft 365, but it can also help to identify holes in your security by collecting and analysing events that occur in Microsoft 365.

 To turn on audit logging in Microsoft 365:

 - Log in to the Microsoft 365 Admin Center, then click ‘Security’ from the left-hand navigation.

 - Click ‘Search’ from the left-hand navigation, then ‘Audit log search’.

 It can take up to 24-hours for information to begin appearing in your audit log.
 You can regularly check the log for unusual actions, refer to collected information when issues arise, and use it as a baseline to determine your end user and administrative requirements.